Essential skills for Learning

 Essential skills are just what they say: Essential.

-Essential for communication and planning.
-Essential Skills are essential for communication between you and your child, and the professionals involved in your child’s care.
-All of your child’s educational and clinical providers need to know about Essential Skills.
-If you don’t all agree about the Essential Skills that are missing or under-developed in your child, it will be harder to identify remediation strategies.
+• Essential for communication and planning.
+Essential Skills allow for better communication between you and your child, and between you and the professionals involved in your child’s care.
+By using the terms presented in this website, you can build consensus with your child’s therapists and school team about what skills need to be targeted in your child’s therapeutic program or in your child’s IEP.
+Each one of your child’s educational and clinical providers need to know about Essential Skills, and agree upon the Essential skills that may need remediation or specialized instruction.
+If you don’t all agree about the Essential Skills that are missing or under-developed in your child, it will be harder to identify remediation strategies and to work as a team.

-Essential for progress monitoring.
+• Essential for progress monitoring.
 Essential Skills are essential for progress monitoring.
-When you have agreement about the Essential Skills that your child is struggling to master, you can also start to track their progress.
+When you have agreement about the Essential Skills that your child is struggling to master, you can also start to track your child’s progress.

 Abilities or skills?

-Abilities are those skills that are possible with the right supports.
+• Abilities are those skills that become possible with the right supports.
 For example, some children might not be able to speak, but they may develop the ability to use a visual communication system.
 Some children may not be able to walk, but they may be able to develop the ability to walk with a cane, walk with a walker, or move about in a wheelchair.
 Still other children may not be able to focus their attention successfully, but can focus successfully when provided support using a medication.
-All of these accommodations can be used to help your child become more able.
-Abilities can support your child’s independence.
+Those children can also be taught compensatory strategies, such as using the right strategies or physical supports to be able to participate in their community successfully.
+Just like Essential skills support your child’s independence and successful participation, so too can your child’s abilities.

 BEGIN YOUR JOURNEY